chris-tela/nuzlocke-tracker/README.md

   Progress, route, and team data are stored in **PostgreSQL** and **SQLite** databases for structured querying and analytics.

 - **Future-Ready Architecture:**
-  Designed with web integration in mind, supporting upcoming features like interactive battle simulations and matchup analysis.
+  Supporting upcoming features like interactive battle simulations and matchup analysis.

 ## 🧩 Tech Stack